chandan989/P.R.I.S.M./README.md

   🟡 "This likely contributes to seasonal temperature variation."
       └─ Inference from: orbital mechanics principles

+  ⚪ "The newly discovered comet has a green hue."
+      └─ Information not present in current hybrid index

   🔴 "The orbit changes by 2% every century."
-      └─ ⚠️ No matching source — treat with caution
+      └─ ⚠️ Contradicts known Keplerian models — High risk
 ```

 Tapping any dot shows the source document snippet in a simple popup.

 > **Why selective verification?** A4B (26B) hallucinates far less than smaller models on factual claims.
-By verifying only extracted factual assertions, we cut verification calls by ~70% while still catching the claims most likely to be wrong.
+By verifying only extracted assertions asynchronously, we eradicate latency bottlenecks and stop the UI from feeling overly pessimistic when addressing out-of-scope truths.

 ---